Telos-Project/Virtual-System/README.md

 A virtual system hook (VSH) is an event listener which triggers an event when a specific resource or set of resources within a virtual system is altered.

-#### 2.1.5 - Meta Models

-Meta models are model which contextualize a disparate set of records and databases by serializing them within, or referencing them from, a hierarchical structure, such as a file system where said elements are represented as files.

-Virtual systems may be used for this purpose.